 Knowing that delicata was somewhat similar to butternut in flavor, I added some nutmeg as well.
 As it turns out, delicata is creamier than butternut in texture and has a tad bit less water in the finished dish.
 It seems to be a denser squash than butternut, and it was absolutely wonderful.
 You can bet I’ll be buying a few more of these in the future.
 A fabulous squash indeed.

-- Clean Eating Pumpkin Fries
+- Pumpkin Fries

-- Clean Eating Roasted Summer Squash
+- Roasted Summer Squash

-- 2 delicata squash
+- 2 medium delicata squash

-- Oil (I used coconut oil)
+- oil (I used coconut oil)

-- Clean out the seeds with a spoon.
+Clean out the seeds with a spoon.
 You can clean these and roast them like pumpkin seeds if you don't want to waste them.

-- Rub the insides and edges with oil and then sprinkle the spices over them evenly.
+Rub the insides and edges with oil and then sprinkle the spices over them evenly.

-- Place in a baking dish or on a parchment lined cookie sheet and bake at 350 F. for approximately 30 minutes (times will vary based on size of squash and oven variances).
+Place, cut side up, in a baking dish or on a parchment lined cookie sheet and bake at 350 F. for approximately 30 minutes (times will vary based on size of squash and oven variances).